HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                             <td>
                                                                                                                                                         </td>
                                                             <td>
-                                                                    <div>Specifies the local user CPG used for auto-created volumes.</div>
+                                                                    <div>Specifies the local user CPG used for auto-created volumes.
+ Used with state[s] - present, modify</div>
                                                                             </td>
         </tr>
                             <tr>